|

 But this isn't always enough.
 Sometime it gets downright cold!

 There are various types of foot warmers available.
-For less than
+For about $1

-$2 a pair, Grabber makes disposable hand and feet warmers.
-There
+makes disposable hand and feet warmers.
+There are specific ones

-are specific ones made for toes that are small enough to fit in
+made for toes that are small enough to fit in a shoe comfortably.

-carries them, as do many other outdoor and sport shops.
-A (non-disposable)
+them, as do many other outdoor and sport shops.
+I've even noticed

 |